daredumidu/backup_Qualys_AssetView_Asset_tags/README.md

 Create a folder "temp" in the working directory.

 Place the password.py file in a secure location.
 Set the path the the file in line 2.

+Type the master asset tags ID in line 11.

+run the code